LukeSmithxyz/based.cooking/src/finnish-fish-soup.md

 6. Add the spinach and let it boil
 7. Mix the flour in a dash of cold water and mix with the soup and let it boil
 8. Remove the pot from the stove
-9. Add cream, egg yellows, whitepepper and a small lump of butter
+9. Add cream, egg yolks, white pepper and a small lump of butter
 10. Mix well

 ## Contribution